 Dear Jayalatheesh,

-Therefore, whatever training programme that you conduct, whether common to all or specific to the department, please ensure that the goal of the training is to reduce the cost.
+Therefore, for any training programs you conduct, whether they are general or specific to a department, please ensure that the primary goal is cost reduction.

-Your query was on the training topic that is applicable to all the employees.
-However, let me reiterate that my point is conducting the training programme is only a means and not the ends.
-Those who concentrate on the ends always succeed.
-You may take note of it.
+Your inquiry was about a training topic applicable to all employees.
+However, I want to emphasize that conducting the training program is a means to an end, not the end itself.
+Success lies in focusing on the end goals.
+Please take note of this.

 Dinesh Divekar